Tarandro/MML_java/README.md

 - Then open the `index.html` file in your browser.

-- Once you are on the webpage, you can upload a JSON file which matches this kind of format (do not use it as it is, this is just an example, delete # lines first) :
+- Once you are on the webpage, you can get instructions, dowload an example JSON, and upload a JSON file which matches this kind of format (do not use it as it is, this is just an example, delete # lines first) :

 CAUTION: the following parameters which are lists work serverside (they all the results) with several elements, however the web app only handles one result, so you should use one-element lists when it is recommended in order to use the web app correctly.